wp-plugins/network-summary/readme.txt

 * `sort` (optional, default: 'abc') expects either 'abc' or 'posts'. 'abc' means alphabetical sorting. 'posts' will sort the sites according to their most recent post.
 * `layout` (optional, default: 'table') expects either 'grid' or 'table'.
 Defines the layout of the list.
 Grid uses two columns.
 Table uses one row per site.
 * `images` (optional, default: 'true') expects either 'true' or 'false'.
 Defines whether header images of the sites are displayed if available.
+* `rss` (optional, default: 'true') expects either 'true' or 'false'.
+Defines whether a custom rss feed link should be displayed.

 Example: